This was never going to be a World Cup encounter of white-hot intensity but it's difficult not to feel the anti-climactic tinge.

 Ultimately, Southgate can be thankful that his players got the job done in the first two games.
 The luxury of being able to rest the likes of Kane and Sterling cannot be understated, especially with the energetic, fast-attacking proposition of Colombia to come in the next round.

 Make no mistake: the South Americans will be England's toughest test of this World Cup.
-Even with De Bruyne, Eden Hazard and Romelu Lukaku on the bench, Belgium are a talented side but facing Colombia with a place in the quarter-finals up for grabs will be the ultimate acid test for Southgate's young Lions.
+Even with De Bruyne, Romelu Lukaku on the bench, Belgium are a talented side but facing Colombia with a place in the quarter-finals up for grabs will be the ultimate acid test for Southgate's young Lions.